davestewart/classic-shell-win10/README.md

 ## Troubleshooting

+#### The menu background is blue (or some other color)

+Classic Start Menu takes its color from the current Windows desktop bacground color, so you'll need to change this to change the menu color.

+Right click the Desktop and go Personalize > Colors > Choose a color, then turn off "Automatically pick an accent color from my background" and select something sensible, such as a dark grey.

 #### The icons aren't showing

 Are you sure you copied the icons folder to your AppData/Classic Shell folder?
 The full path to an icon file should look like this: